KamaleiZestri/dracula-florisboard/README.md

 All instructions can be found at [draculatheme.com/florisboard](https://draculatheme.com/florisboard).

 ### Note
-FlorisBoard v0.3.14 onwards uses a new theming system so any older version should use the ([legacy](https://github.com/dracula/florisboard/tree/legacy)) install.
+FlorisBoaord v0.5.0 onwards uses a [new theming system](https://github.com/florisboard/florisboard/pull/2855) so older versions of this theme are available under [legacy](./legacy/).

 ## Colours
 We use the Dracula colours in our theme, however some are modified to be lighter when a key is pressed.